divijghose/firedrake/Installing-on-Windows-Subsystem-for-Linux.md

 5. General Tips:
     - If you need to edit Windows files from the Linux side, your C: drive is located at /mnt/c
+    - Because C: is mounted at /mnt/c, build systems can mistakenly pick up libraries which are installed on Windows.
+For example it has been observed both on Ubuntu 16.04 and 18.04 (using WSL) that having Anaconda for Python installed at C: can break firedrake-install, as documented in [this issue](https://github.com/firedrakeproject/firedrake/issues/1333).
+While a more elegant solution may exist, it works well to unmount /mnt/c/ before installing Firedrake, and mounting it again afterward:
+        ```
+        sudo umount /mnt/c

+        python3 firedrake-install

+        sudo mount -t drvfs 'C:\' /mnt/c -o metadata
+        ```
     - Editing Linux files from Windows is not recommended.
     - The default behavior for the terminal
       (which allows copy and pasting between Windows and Linux)